bencemagyar/taskmanager/README.md

-# Task Manager - with SignalR
+# Task Manager - with SignalR and Angular

 #### Tartalom:
 - [Task](#task)